Don’t miss out on the latest CyclingTips updates.

 Recreational cyclists actually fair worse.
 In a Californian cross-sectional study involving 518 cyclists, 41.7% reported knee injuries, with a low level of cycling experience being associated with increased prevalence.

-In a sport that involves no impact forces (providing you don’t fall off), and a very predictable pattern of movement, these percentages seems high.
-However, it’s the repetitive nature of cycling that may cause the issues.
+In a sport that involves no impact forces (providing you don’t fall off), and a very predictable pattern of movement, these percentages seem high.
+It may be the repetitive nature of cycling that’s responsible for causing problems, however.
 If you consider that riding for an hour at 90 rpm will involve 5,400 pedal revolutions, you can begin to see how minor issues can become major ones relatively quickly.

 Brief anatomy of the knee